lisa-paul/DSIarXivmetadata/README.md

 <br><hr><br>
 ## Methods

-** baseline/benchmark prediction:**  the "most common" class
+> The baseline/benchmark prediction is just the modal category.

-> Preliminary study design is very simple:
-	- Pipelining a simple CountVectorizer, plus one basic (Multinomial Naive Bayes) model, into a GridSearch
+> Preliminary study design is very simple: pipelining a simple CountVectorizer, plus one basic (Multinomial Naive Bayes) model, into a GridSearch

 > These simple preliminary Models, may give a fast/intuitive answer for clients

-- Evaluation metrics and criteria
+### Evaluation metrics and criteria
 > We focus on fundamental metrics like accuracy, precision, recall, and F1 score.
 As we progress to our pipeline/GridSearch models, these metrics will remain crucial, with additional emphasis on fine-tuning hyperparameters to optimize performance and achieve the best predictive outcomes.

 <br><hr><br>